elementor/elementor-developers-docs/src/form-actions/index.md

 ## Available Actions

-The form widget comes with with the following actions by default:
+The form widget comes with the following actions by default:

 * **Collect Submissions**
 * **Email**